Lynn Riggs: Early life

 Riggs was born on a farm near Claremore, Oklahoma, (then Indian Territory).
 His mother was 1/8 Cherokee, and when he was two years old, his mother secured his Cherokee allotment for him.
 He was able to draw on his allotment to help support his writing.

 He was educated at the Eastern University Preparatory School in Claremore, Oklahoma, starting in 1912.
 Riggs graduated from high school in 1917, and travelled to Chicago and New York City.
 He worked for the Adams Express Company in Chicago, wrote for the Wall Street Journal, sold books at Macy's and swept out Wall Street offices.
 Returning to Oklahoma in 1919, he wrote for the Oil and Gas Journal.
 Travelling to Los Angeles, Riggs worked as an extra in the theatre, and a copyeditor at the Los Angeles Times, which published his first poem.
-Riggs entered the University of Oklahoma in 1920, and taught English there from 1922–1923.
+Riggs entered the University of Oklahoma in 1920, and taught English there from 1922 to 1923.
 However, Riggs became ill with tuberculosis during his senior year and did not graduate.
 Riggs then moved to Santa Fe, New Mexico to improve his health and soon joined a group of artists.
 However, in 1926 he moved back to New York, hoping to work in the Broadway theatres.